oreoshake/hackerone-client/README.md

 # Hackerone::Client

 A limited client library for interacting with HackerOne.
+Currently only supports two endpoints:

+* `/reports` returns all reports in the "new" state for a given program
+* `/report/{id}` returns report data for a given report

 ## Usage